 Our members practising in competition law are:-

 Catrina has considerable experience in handling competition law matters.
 She advised and appeared in Competition Commission v Nutanix Hong Kong Ltd & Ors, the first case commenced before the Competition Tribunal after the Competition Ordinance came into effect in December 2015.
 She has advised major telecommunications companies on licensing and competition issues.
-She appeared on behalf of PCCW-HKT in two of the first cases in Hong Kong on competition law before the Telecommunications (Competition Provisions) Appeal Board (led by Sir Peter Roth QC, currently The Hon Mr Justice Roth of the High Court of England and Wales and the President of the Competition Appeal Tribunal in the United Kingdom).
-In January 2016, she was appointed to the Competition Commission’s Panel of External Counsel and has advised as well as appeared on behalf of the Competition Commission.
+She appeared on behalf of PCCW-HKT in two of the first cases on competition law before the then Telecommunications (Competition Provisions) Appeal Board (led by Sir Peter Roth QC, currently The Hon Mr Justice Roth of the High Court of England and Wales and the President of the Competition Appeal Tribunal in the United Kingdom).
+She is on the Competition Commission’s Panel of External Counsel and was recently appointed as a Non-Governmental Adviser to the International Competition Network.
 She is also a member of the Hong Kong Bar Association’s Special Committee on Competition Law.
-In October 2016, she was selected by the Hong Kong Bar Association as one of four counsel to undertake a secondment at Monckton Chambers, a leading set specialising in competition law.
+In October 2016, she was selected by the Hong Kong Bar Association as one of four counsel to undertake a secondment at Monckton Chambers, as a leading London set specialising in competition law.
 She completed a Postgraduate Diploma in EU Competition Law at King’s College London in 2017.

 John obtained a distinction in the competition law paper in his BCL degree.
 He has been actively developing a competition law practice in Hong Kong.
 In 2015, he acted as junior counsel for the Communications Authority in Hong Kong (led by Mark Hoskins QC from Brick Court Chambers in London and Johannes Chan SC from Denis Chang’s Chambers) in a judicial review, culminating in the Honourable Mr. Justice G Lam’s judgment in Television Broadcasts Limited v Communications Authority & The Chief Executive in Council 2 HKLRD 41, a landmark decision in Hong Kong discussing the general principles of competition provisions and other important issues such as the standard of proof in competition law proceedings.
 In January 2016, he was appointed to the Hong Kong Competition Commission’s Panel of External Counsel.
 In October 2016, he was selected by the Hong Kong Bar Association to undertake a secondment at Brick Court Chambers, a leading London set specialising in competition law.

 Connie studied Competition Law at the University of Oxford whilst doing her BCL.
 Since 2016, she has been on the Competition Commission's Panel of External Counsel in Hong Kong.
-She has recently been selected by the Hong Kong Bar Association as one of the four counsel to undertake a secondment at Brick Court Chambers in London where she spent two weeks with Mr. Robert O’Donoghue, a leading competition practitioner.
+She was also selected by the Hong Kong Bar Association as one of the four counsel to undertake a secondment at Brick Court Chambers in London where she spent two weeks with Mr. Robert O’Donoghue, a leading competition practitioner.